 “Joanna Macy writes that until we can grieve for our planet we cannot love it—grieving is a sign of spiritual health.
 But it is not enough to weep for our lost landscapes; we have to put our hands in the earth to make ourselves whole again.
 Even a wounded world is feeding us.
 Even a wounded world holds us, giving us moments of wonder and joy.
 I choose joy over despair.” - Robin Wall Kimmerer, Braiding Sweetgrass

-You are invited to join the 2017 Embodied Connections program.
+You are invited to join the 2018 Embodied Connections program.

-This transformative program offers an opportunity to experience yourself in relationship to community, the soil, the plants, the birds, the insects, the elements, the mycelium and receive the teachings that the natural world has to offer.
+This program offers an opportunity to experience yourself in relationship to community, the soil, the plants, the birds, the insects, the elements, the mycelium and receive the teachings that the natural world has to offer.